inouetoukyou/leetcode-playground-local/README.md

 G++-4.9 and below are not supported

 ## Hint
-1. In the top level directory, the `test.cpp` shows:
+1. `test1.cpp` in the top level directory  shows:
 a. how to parse `string` to `ListNode`, `TreeNode` and `vector`
+b. how to output `vector`
-b. how to handle input through a file
+c. how to handle input through a file
+2. `test2.cpp` in the top level directory shows:
+a. how to run a classical two-sum problem
+b. it gets input from the corresponding input file in `input/test2.in` (Note the function`main` and function `sub` ,and refer to `input/helper.h` for details of function `subRoutine`.
+Finally, please note the last line of `CMakeLists.txt.copy`, which adds definition `LOCAL` to `test2.cpp`.)
-2. In subdirectory `demos`, you can
+3. In subdirectory `demos`, you can
 a. see how to parse `string` to other types
 `vector<vector<char>>` (`char_doublevector.cpp`)
 `vector<Interval>` (`custom_vector.cpp`)